BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 Musical temporality is shared, not individual.
 Like great visual art, music discloses a new world.
 Its tones form an *earth*--material, resistant, and grounding---while its structure shapes a world we temporarily inhabit.
+Where the Greek temple organizes space and stone, music organizes time and tone.

 Composers who break new ground shift the musical world, changing what is even thinkable in sound.
 As listeners, we experience this strangeness as the emergence of truth.
-As already mentioned, I Luhmann provides a more powerful framework to analyze artworks as a relation between *medium* and *form*.
+As already mentioned, Luhmann provides a more powerful framework to analyze artworks as a relation between *medium* and *form*.

 Heidegger's view of art is powerful but arguably narrow.
 His insistence that art is primarily a site of truth's unconcealment---a happening of *Being*---adds profound depth to our understanding of artistic experience.
 Yet it may leave out other important dimensions.

-Kant, for instance, reminds us that art also engages the faculties of judgment and taste.
+Kant, for instance, reminds us that art also engages in the faculties of judgment and taste.
 Aesthetic pleasure---our response to the formal beauty of a work---need not be reduced to the work's world-opening power.
 To deny this would be to ignore what draws many to art in the first place.
 Beautiful form, elegance, and composition may not ground truth, but they are not irrelevant.